bmd007/reactiveland/blog/public/index.md

 Available candidates are people who are doing the same, swiping.
 There can be a time difference between when each person starts swiping.
 But as long as it's not too different, it should still be considered availablity.
-Other parameters, like The location from which has started swiping, can be used to limit who is available to whom.
+Other parameters, like the location from which swiping has started, can be used to limit who is available to whom.
-In this post, we skip all of them as they can be handled without introducing a change to the overall system design.
+In this post, we kinda skip all of them as they can be handled without introducing a change to the overall system design.

  - Bob is liked by Alice (passive version of Alice like Bob event)